RandomWalkAlpha/Platform/README.md

 ![](docs/architecture.png)

 As we can see, we just need to input expression and daily quotation, then we could get the factors automatically.
 In this platform, expression would be resolved to a combination of metafunctions.
 The functions will make a request for data or factors to *Redis*, and then compute the full factor or only the incremental part according to the request result.
-Factors can be exported when the calculation is complete.
+Factors can be exported when the computing is complete.